-Cervical cancer occurs when abnormal cells on the cervix grow out of control.
+Cervical cancer occurs when cancer cells start growing in the tissues of the cervix.
 The cervix is the lower part of the uterus that opens into the vagina.
-Cervical cancer can often be successfully treated when it's found early.
-It is usually found at a very early stage through a screening test, such as the Pap test.

 Most cervical cancer is caused by a virus called human papillomavirus, or HPV.
 You can get HPV by having sexual contact with someone who has it.
-There are many types of the HPV virus.
-Not all types of HPV cause cervical cancer.
-Some of them cause genital warts, but other types may not cause any symptoms.
+Other things may play a role in causing cervical cancer, such as having more than one sex partner or smoking cigarettes.

 Health Tools help you make wise health decisions or take action to improve your health.

 A screening test can find cervical cell changes that can lead to cervical cancer.
 Regular screening tests, such as the Pap test, almost always show these cell changes before they turn into cancer.
 It's important to follow up with your doctor after any abnormal test result so that abnormal cell changes can be managed.
 This may help prevent cervical cancer.